 A respected practitioner with substantial experience both defending and prosecuting.
-He has particular expertise in serious sexual offences and multiple defendant conspiracies concerning both fraud and drugs.
+He has particular expertise in serious sexual offences and multiple defendant conspiracies concerning both fraud and drugs with an ability to put a client at ease.

-Robin is a Grade 4 prosecutor on the CPS list of prosecuting counsel and on the rape panel.
+Robin is a Grade 4 prosecutor on the CPS General Crime panel of prosecuting counsel; the Rape and Serious Sexual Offences panel; and on the Serious Crime Group panel.

 Robin has acted as leading Junior on numerous occasions.